steveforrest/Disposable-Income/README.md

 #### Existing Bugs

+* Upon final testing of the app iI have seen that the last entry does not display when requested from option 6 or 7.
+When rerunning the app the last entry will now display.

 #### Solved bugs

 * Initially the code was needing to be ran each time and not looping back - this was solved by calling the main() function each time the last run had finished